 The orchestra is as follows:

-To obtain the full score of this version, please click in the black box above (see the box, above right, for an expanded orchestra version).
-Parts may be obtained by sending me an email or through the Canadian Music Centre.
+To obtain a sample score of this version (the opening 10 pages), please click in the black box above (and see the box, above right, to learn of an expanded orchestra version).
+Full score and parts may be obtained through the Canadian Music Centre.